ministryofjustice/laa-secure-document-storage-api/README.md

 #### Starting Docker services
 Before running the services make sure Docker is started.
 Then proceed to run the following command from the root of the project.
-This should start up localstack and clamav
+This should start up localstack  clamav and dynamodb

     docker compose up